sparkfun/SparkFun_DataLogger/docs/troubleshooting.md

   <img src="../assets/Incorrect_Configuration_Connection_Failed_IoT_Service_AWS.JPG" width="600px" height="600px" alt="Configuration entered incorrectly, DataLogger not connecting to IoT Service"></a>
 </div>

-In this case, the DataLogger Iot failed to connect to AWS IoT service because port was using the default value that was saved: `1883`.
+In this case, the DataLogger IoT failed to connect to AWS IoT service because port was using the default value that was saved: `1883`.
 Ensure that the port is set to `8883` for your IoT service (e.g. AWS IoT, Azure, and ThingSpeak) and saved in persistent memory in order for the DataLogger IoT to successfully connect.
+As of firmware v01.00.04, the default is `8883`.